| Sexuality - You Must Start With Yourself

 are shaped.
 We must also look at the local and imported

 contributors to these values.
+Economic, legal, educational and

 employment policies must aim, as one of their goals,